mikadosoftware/devmanual/docs/fulllist.rst

 state of the art in building software in the 21 Century, but it is also an attempt to understand why the art looks the way it does.

 This book is partly history lesson, partly diatribe on the software industry and mostly an attempt to download my point of view into your head.
-Don't worry I have very little in my brain these days so it won't hurt.
+Don't worry - I have very little in my brain these days so it won't hurt.
+Ready?

-I am trying very hard to show my workings.
-I am creating a whole running company in this bok - a real life example.com, that is partly there to explain all the moving parts, and partly to keep me honest.
-In theory you can take the build-scripts from this book and just build a working high tech company.
-But that will take all the fun out of it.

 Major themes
 ============

-Ever since humans walked out of their caves and looked up at the night sky and thought "what the fuck is all that up there " we have been trying to understand the world, and fijdnsome advabtage in that understanding.
+For some reason about 100,000 years ago, a smallish ape living in Kenya, Africa started to spread North and East, working together in family groups or small tribes against the cold and the night.

-Science is to all intents and purposes the culmination of that process
+Science is to all intents and purposes the culmination of that process.

 Science is struggling with crowd behaviour
 Organising ourselves is of paramount importance